tsmith512/tsmithcreative/_drafts/my-first-alexa.md

 ```

 The "utterances" are the things a user can say to trigger the intent, after the
-"Alexa, as _Invocation Name_."
+"Alexa, ask _Invocation Name_."
 This becomes "Alexa, ask Hathi about the
-printer."
+printer." or "Alexa, ask Hathi for the printer status."

 ```
 PrinterStatusIntent printer status